Alinur1/LocalPDF_Studio/README.md

 LocalPDF Studio is built with modern web technologies and follows open-source principles.
 We welcome contributions from developers who believe in privacy-focused, offline-first software.

 ### > Development Setup
-- Node.JS v22 or later
+- Node.JS v24 or later
 - Git
-- .NET Core SDK (.NET 8 is recommended) and Python (For backend development)
+- .NET Core SDK (.NET 8 is recommended) and Python (Minimum 3.8.10)

 ### > Clone the repository
 - git clone https://github.com/Alinur1/LocalPDF_Studio.git
 - cd LocalPDF_Studio
-- For the devs who are using macOS only -> run this command after doing cd LocalPDF_Studio: chmod +x assets/backend_mac/*
+- For the devs who are using macOS only -> run this command after doing "cd LocalPDF_Studio": chmod +x assets/backend_mac/*

 ### > Install dependencies
 - npm install